nverbeek/nats_client_flutter/assets/app_help.md

 # NATS Client (v%APP_VERSION%)
 This NATS client is a cross-platform client intended for use with NATS servers.
-This client only supports WebSocket and plain NATS connection schemes.
+This client supports WebSocket and TCP NATS connection schemes, including TLS and Mutual TLS connections.

 This client supports Windows, macOS and Web platforms.